BDC Hamburger Icon

 Corporate account takeover (CATO)

-CATO happens when a hijacker impersonates the business’s website or email and requests wire or ACH transactions.
+CATO happens when a hijacker impersonates a business’s website or email to request wire or ACH transactions.
 Funds are sent to an account that looks legitimate but is actually controlled by the hijacker.
 Companies with minimal control over online banking systems are particularly vulnerable to this type of attack.
+BEC attacks are also forms of CATO.

 Who is susceptible to cyber extortion?